Kh Haris withdraws from Nawaz cases citing biases

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former prime minister Mian Muhammad Nawaz Sharif’s lawyer Khawaja Haris while withdrawing from representing the PML-N founder in the accountability court (AC) expressed his inability to work overtime and on Saturdays in the three references being heard in the court.
+ISLAMABAD: Former Prime Minister of Pakistan Mian Muhammad Nawaz Sharif’s lawyer Khawaja Haris while withdrawing from representing the PML-N founder in the accountability court (AC) expressed his inability to work overtime and on Saturdays in the three references being heard in the court.
 But at the same time, Haris, at length, mentioned all the alleged injustices and biases shown towards his client Mian Nawaz Sharif during the past eight months by the accountability court.
 Nawaz’s counsel has also questioned the credibility of the Accountability Court for not sticking to its earlier orders announced in the open court.

 Haris has mentioned in his application all the incidents and applications that were filed by him and were rejected by the accountability court judge Muhammad Bashir.
 Haris had also remained the old orders of the same judge in the same references that the decision would be announced separately but now all of a sudden, trial has been expedited in the Avenfield Apartments reference and the prosecution has completed its arguments in the case too.